codio/site/source/docs/ide/boxes/installsw/box-parts.html.md

 On this page, you can locate the software you want to install and then click the install icon to start the installation.

 #### Installing from the command line
-Our latest boxes provide full `sudo` (root) access, so you can also use the Ubuntu [apt](https://help.ubuntu.com/community/AptGet/Howto) package manager, which provides thousands of software packages that are maintained by the Ubuntu community.
+Our boxes provide full `sudo` (root) access, so you can also use the Ubuntu [apt](https://help.ubuntu.com/community/AptGet/Howto) package manager, which provides thousands of software packages that are maintained by the Ubuntu community.

 If you want to provide fully pre-configured boxes then you should use [Stacks](/docs/dashboard/stacks/listing/) rather than the Install Software feature described on this page.